- Nitrogen Plant

-- Pipe Defect: Severe External Corrosion and Scale, General Internal Corrosion
+- Severe External Corrosion and Scale, General Internal Corrosion

 A small team of trained and certified installers installed layers of carbon fiber over the specified repair area, according to the calculations prepared by the engineer.
 No heavy equipment or hot work was required for the installation, and the line was in operation with no disruption in production.
 DiamondWrap® InstaSet™ patches were used to stop small leaks before installing the structural repair.
 The repair was completed in 3 sections as per the request of owners.
 The first section of repair involved wrapping 7 feet of the pipe, the second was to wrap 15 feet of pipe, and the final installation was to wrap the final 30 feet.
 Below are photos of the completed repair: